DaltonThompson/DaltonThompson/README.md

-# 👋 Hi, I’m Dalton Thompson
+# 👋 Hi, I’m Dalton Thompson, a web developer

-## 🌱 I love to learn, and currently am learning ...

-- JavaScript + Node + Electron (used in my on-going [Dota Scouter project](https://github.com/DaltonThompson/DotaScouter "Dota Scouter, an Electron app for reviewing the game history of Dota 2 players.")),
+Check out my ongoing personal project, [Dota Scouter](https://github.com/DaltonThompson/DotaScouter "Dota Scouter, an app for scouting the game history of Dota 2 players and valuing potential decisions in the draft phase.").
+Although it is designed to be familiar for a specific audience, I hope its easy to understand.
-- HTML (there are a lot of tags which most people don't realize exist),
-- CSS + Sass, and
-- Git

-## 👀 I’m interested in also learning...

-- more about CI/CD to become more comfortable around production,
-- TypeScript for bug prevention,
-- React to speed up HTML+JS development, and
-- maybe even Python to start fiddling with machine learning
+I regularly use JavaScript, CSS/Sass, and HTML.
+I've dabbled in Node, Electron, and React, although I decided to limit myself to vanilla JS to better understand fundamentals which can be abstracted away by some popular frameworks.
+Consider it "walking before running."
+Regardless, I’m still interested in refactoring my projects with TypeScript & React.

 ## 📫 How to reach me ...
-Feel free to open relevant issues.
-Otherwise, start a chat through my [LinkedIn profile](https://www.linkedin.com/in/dalton-thompson/ "LinkedIn profile of Dalton Thompson"). 😄
+Feel free to open relevant issues on repositories.
+You can also start a chat through my [LinkedIn profile](https://www.linkedin.com/in/dalton-thompson/ "LinkedIn profile of Dalton Thompson").